ARC is a secular body that helps the world's major faiths develop environmental programmes based on their own core

 Key ARC initiatives

 Every year more than 200 million people go on pilgrimage.
-ARC is working with faiths around the world to make sacred places more sustainable.
+ARC is working with pilgrim places to make them more sustainable.

-Children and young people can often play a really important part in getting good things to happen.
+Children and young people play a really important part in getting good things to happen.

 For other programmes, see Projects